sch3fr/StudyDump/JOURNAL.md

 I'm really tired these days, no idea why.
 While I don't think todays contributions are gonna be somewhat groundbreaking, I hope to write at least a frew lines of code.
 ## 17-SEP-21
 I feel like quitting today.
 But I have come so far, it would be a shame to quit now.
 I just need to push through these days, and I hope things will get better again soon.
+## 18-SEP-21
+Pro tip: Whiskey does not stimulate brain for coding.
+## 19-SEP-21
+Day #69.
+Nice
+## 20-SEP-21
+Why is doing literally anything so hard these days?
+I find it extremely hard to code.
+Or well not to code, but to make time for coding.